0xADE1A1DE/AssemblyLine/tools/README.md

 DESCRIPTION:
 	Generates machine code from a file or stdin containing x64 assembly instructions.
         Machine code could be executed directly without the need for an executable file format.
-        Obtain command-line instructions for generating an ELF binary file from assembly code.
 ```
 ### Features: